effector/effector/docs/conventions/naming.md

 title: Naming
 ---

-First of all to avoid any misconceptions and get better developer experience for all of us.
+First of all, to avoid any misconceptions and get better developer experience for all of us.
 This document contains several pretty simple rules to keep consistency between different projects written on Effector.

 ## Stores naming